flounderK/codebreaker2023/task8/notes.md

 remaining candidates for crypto weaknesses in this:
 - points specified for the ecc might not be diverse enough.
 It looks like the point specified in the private key might be passed in twice, which seems... unwise
 - I have not fully reversed the code, but based on the fact that the ecc code is calling a `random` equivalent and nist p256 appears to normally be meant for key exchanges, i think it might be possible that the ecc code is performing a "key exchange" all locally.
 If this is the case then there is a major weakness in the encryption
-- it looks like the aes key that is output from ecc decryption isn't entirely used (as in, some portions of the 32 bytes are zeroed out before being used, which would reduce keyspace somewhat).
+- it looks like the aes key that is output from ecc decryption isn't entirely used (as in, some portions of the 32 bytes are zeroed out before being used, which would reduce keyspace somewhat). update, looks like it is just using aes-128 so this is fine

 After looking online at a basic aes implementation (https://github.com/kokke/tiny-AES-c/tree/master), it looks like the expanded key size for aes 128 is 176 bytes and the key length is 16 bytes, which matches what I see in `agent`.